Angus McDonald is an award-winning artist and documentary filmmaker.

 MANUS won multiple awards and nominations at film festivals in Australia and internationally for both Best Documentary and Best Direction.
 MANUS also qualified for selection at the 2020 Academy Awards in the Documentary short category.

-In 2023, he co-produced and directed his first feature documentary.
-The project, titled “Freedom Is Beautiful”, supported by Amnesty International, premiered at the 2023 Sydney International Film Festival.
+In 2023, he co-produced and directed his first feature project.
+The documentary, titled “Freedom Is Beautiful”, was supported by Amnesty International & premiered at the 2023 Sydney International Film Festival.
 It was awarded Best Documentary at the 2023 Melbourne Documentary Film Festival and Best Film, Honourable Mention at the 2023 Byron Bay International Film Festival.
 It tells the story of two Kurdish refugees who were held for 8 years by the Federal Government under its hard-line offshore processing policy.
 McDonald co-produced the project with award-winning French film producer, Mélita Toscan Du Plantier.

-His next solo exhibition, “UNHINGED” will be held in Sydney in 2024
+His next solo exhibition, “UNHINGED” will be held in 2025

 Find him on Twitter and Instagram at @angusmcz